mihazs/petk/apps/docs/docs/intro.md

 # Welcome to Petk Documentation

-**Petk** is a powerful template toolkit designed for modern development workflows.
+**Petk** is a comprehensive CLI toolkit designed specifically for prompt engineering workflows and template-driven content management.
 This documentation follows the Diátaxis framework to help you find exactly what you need, when you need it.

 ## Getting Started